grafana/metrictank/docs/metrics.md

 E.g. for any given series, when a point has a timestamp that is not higher than the timestamp of the last written timestamp for that series.
 * `tank.persist`:
-how long it takes to persist a chunk (and chunks preceeding it) this is subject to backpressure from the store when the store's queue runs full
+how long it takes to persist a chunk (and chunks preceding it) this is subject to backpressure from the store when the store's queue runs full
 * `tank.total_points`:
 the number of points currently held in the in-memory ringbuffer